SyndicateProtocol/awesome-syndicate/README.md

 Explore a curated collection of resources, tools and applications centered around Syndicate's Transaction Cloud.
 Our repository is a space that welcomes innovative contributions and ideas.

-If you're insteresed in sharing feedback, feel free to open an issue or initiate a pull request.
+If you're interested in sharing feedback, feel free to open an issue or initiate a pull request.

 ## Applications & Examples
 - [On-chain Cows](https://github.com/WillPapper/On-Chain-Cow-Farcaster-Frame)